Essay examples are important guides to learners in all disciplines.

 Example of a Critical Analysis Essay

-Paul Farhi in the article “How biased are the media, really” dated April 27, 2012 posits that a new perspective about media bias has emerged, consequently compounding the definition and identification of media bias.
-The advent of new media platforms has created differing opinions about media bias.
+Paul Farhi in the article “How biased are the media, really” dated April 27, 2012 posits that a new perspective about slanted journalism has emerged, consequently compounding the definition and identification of media bias.
+The advent of new media platforms has created differing opinions about partial reporting.
 To most, views about media bias have been inflated, and the idea that media has become more partisan is a misconstruction.
-It has been argued that people’s opinions suggesting that media has become more biased in spheres such as politics, political parties, and ideologies is misinformed.
-Despite strong attempt to dismiss the heightened levels of media bias, the article cites unprecedented bigoted conduct in media reporting.
+It has been argued that people’s opinions suggesting that media has become more skewed in spheres such as politics, political parties, and ideologies is misinformed.
+Despite a strong attempt to dismiss the heightened levels of media bias, the article cites unprecedented bigoted conduct in media reporting.
 It is evident that the media has over time become less objective and more one-sided.

 The article opines that the belief that media bias is prevalent in the society has made Americans lose confidence in the mainstream media.
 As a result, people have come to trust and rely on a few media outlets, which in most cases reinforce and reflect their viewpoints and interests.
 Paul observes that people believe that media bias is the main cause of the severe split between the conservatives and the liberals.
 He however believes that media bias has not been amplified.
 Instead, he argues that there are numerous reasons and mechanisms that act as checks against media bias.
 He uses survey data and contrasting reality examples to support the claim that perceptions on increase in media bias are wrong.